vasaikarSimii/EDMOConversationAIBot/README.md

 - Supports application status updates, mimicking counselor actions in the admissions pipeline.
 - React-based front-end with Excel data fetching and dynamic UI updates.

+## Acceptable Questions

+You can ask the AI assistant any of the following:
+- Who's missing financial documents?
+- List applicants missing documents.
+- Show priority applicants.
+- List students with upcoming deadlines.
+- Show students under review.
+- Show students who are accepted.
+- Show students who are rejected.
+- List waitlisted students.
+- Draft reminder emails for students missing documents.
+- Mark student application as reviewed.
+- What is the status of student [student name]?
+- How many emails have been sent so far?
+- Give me a Monday morning briefing of urgent applicants.

 ## Getting Started

 ### Prerequisites